 We have 20 working days after we receive your request to let you know whether or not we have granted your request.
 Where information is withheld or redacted, we must provide you with the reason we have done so.

 In some instances if fulfilling your request means a large amount of work or will entail a large amount of information, we may come back to you and ask you to refine the request, or let you know if we need an extension so we can respond to your request in full.

 Additionally, if you have asked for information which we do not hold, the Privacy Act states that we must transfer that part of the request to the appropriate agency for them to deal with.

-Customs also needs to make sure that we only provide personal information to someone who is entitled to receive it.
+We also need to make sure that we only provide personal information to someone who is entitled to receive it.
 That means before we release personal information we might ask you to prove your identity, or to show us that you do have permission to request access to information about someone else.

 How much will it cost me?

 As a public sector agency we cannot request payment from anyone who makes a Privacy Act request.

 We have two different emails addresses depending upon the type of personal information you wish to request.